modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

 This MCP is a new attempt at introducing a specification of an intermediate format which will be called _Base Modelica_.

 ### In a sentence (or two)
 Base Modelica is a language to describe hybrid (continuous and discrete) systems with emphasis on defining the dynamic behavior.
 It is an integral part of the Modelica specification, not a new separate standard.
+We say that a Modelica model is _lowered_ when transforming it into Base Modelica.

 ### Use cases
 Use cases to have in mind in the design of Base Modelica, also indicating the usefullness of the Base Modelica endeavor: